Pierrefonds-Roxboro: Demographics

+According to the Office québécois de la langue française, the borough of Pierrefonds-Roxboro has been officially recognized as a bilingual municipality since 2005-12-07.
+It is the sole borough in the City of Montreal to be bilingual.

 Education

 The Centre de services scolaire Marguerite-Bourgeoys operates Francophone public schools, but were previously operated by the Commission scolaire Marguerite-Bourgeoys until June 15, 2020.
 The change was a result of a law passed by the Quebec government that changed the school board system from denominational to linguistic.